picmac/treazrisland/docs/pixellab-prompts.md

 - Maintain consistent palettes by reusing the same `seed` and `color_image` parameters when iterating on a component family.
 - Document any manual post-processing steps (e.g., trimming transparent borders) alongside the prompt for repeatability.
 - Submit prompt additions or edits through peer review to ensure adherence to secure coding and theming guidelines, and update related documentation immediately after changes land.
+- Run each new asset through the accessibility gate (WCAG AA contrast check, color-blind simulation) and record the results in the manifest for future audits.
+- Store low-resolution previews (webp or gif) alongside prompts for reviewers; full-resolution binaries remain in artifact storage per repository policy.

 ## Prompt Templates
 ### 1. Island Background Hero